gridsound/gs-ui-components/src/gsuiBeatLines/README.md

 # gsuiBeatLines

-This component takes a `<canvas>` at first, and let us able to draw each step, beat and measure lines at once.
+This component takes a `<svg>` at first, and let us able to draw each step, beat and measure lines at once.
 The component handle multiple [time signature](https://en.wikipedia.org/wiki/Time_signature) with the `stepsPerBeat`, `beatsPerMeasure` attributes.<br/>
 This component is a lot inspired of *FL Studio* (obviously).
 <br/>
 <p align="center">